Mahdi-Meyghani/School-Management-System/README.md

 - **Status Bar**: Access edit and delete student features.
 The status bar displays when a row in the table is selected.

 ## Database
-The application uses an SQLite database as the backend to store student data in real-time.
+The application uses a MySQL database as the backend to store student data in real-time.

 ## Installation
 1. Clone the repository: